 This is another excellent Japanese rice cooker with a one touch setting for cooking brown rice.
 Moreover, you can use the provided upper tray to steam vegetables and protein as well for a complete meal.

-You can read more about the Tiger rice cooker here.
+You can read more about this Tiger rice cooker here.